andrey-zherikov/argparse/README.md

 - `HideFromHelp` - can be used to indicate that the argument shouldn't be printed in help message.
 - `Placeholder` - provides custom text that it used to indicate the value of the argument in help message.

+### Help text styling

+`argparse` uses `Config.styling` to determine what style should be applied to different parts of the help text.
+Please refer to [Styling scheme](#styling-scheme) for available settings.

 ### Example

 Here is an example of how this customization can be used: